aghArdeshir/insided-assessment/README.md

   conflicts won't appear because of non-logical/non-business reasons
 - We would calculate dates on the server instead of relying on the client-side, or at least pass server date to the client
-- We would have pagination instead of loading all commits at once
+- We would have pagination instead of loading all commits or only part of commits
 - We could provide a way to let the user be able to change the repository to show commits
 - We would set up more beautiful error handling pages (use the internet for